vic-ma/howtodismantle.github.io/_posts/2025-11-03-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-The-Basics.md

 In order to build a Peakboard extension, we first need to install a NuGet package called [`Peakboard.ExtensionKit`](https://www.nuget.org/packages/Peakboard.ExtensionKit/).

-Then, we create a .NET project with the output format `Library` and the Target Framework `.NET 8`.
-In the first iteration we will need two classes that are added later.
-In addition to the two classes we will need a file called `extension.xml` that is copied to the output folder.
-Here's a sample of the `extension.xml`.
-It is later shipped to the Peakboard Designer and is used there to give the designer the chance to read some metadata about the extension.
+Then, we create a new .NET project with the `Library` output format and the `.NET 8` target framework.

+We create a new file called `extension.xml`, which contains metadata for our extension.
+It gets copied to the output folder, and Peakboard Designer uses the file to get basic information about the extension.

+Here's an example `extension.xml` file:
 {% highlight xml %}
 <?xml version="1.0" encoding="utf-8" ?>
 <ExtensionCatalog xmlns="http://schemas.peakboard.com/pbmx/2020/extensions">